jacoboreore/assessments/README.md

 All the solution was made from scratch, to avoid copy-paste.

 It was built in 3.5 hours, but the main biz logic takes an hour.

-You may see my GitHub kind of simple.
-Sorry for that, all my programming life is in private repos, promise to upload personal projects to public repos.

 Greetings,